bstefanescu/qutejs/web/doc/docs/attributes/x-use.md

 A custom directive is a function that will be called when the target DOM element is created.

 To register a custom directive you must use the `Qute.registerDirective` function.
-Then, to call the directive on an element you should use an attribute like `x-use:custom-directive-name` where _custom-directive-name_ is the name used to register the directive.  \
+Then, to call the directive on an element you should use an attribute like `x-use:custom-directive-name` where _custom-directive-name_ is the name used to register the directive.

-The `x-use` can take a value of can be used as boolean attribute.
-If you want to pass some configuration to the custom directive then you can use the attribute value to pass a JSON representation of the configuration.
+The `x-use` can take a value which type depends on the way the value is specified:

-**Examples:**

-1. As a boolean attribute: `<div x-use:color-spans>...</div>`
-2. Using a configuration objecta s value: `<div x-use:color-spans='{color:"red"}'>...</div>`

-**Note** that configuration objects are literal JSON values that cannot reference variables.
+1. If the value is enclosed in braces { ... }, then Qute will expects a valid javascript expression and will be encoded as a function that can be used to evaluate the expression in the current context.
+This attribute syntax should be used when the directive need reactivity on the given value.  \
+**Example:** `x-use:my-directive={this.getMessage()}`
+2. If the value is enclosed in quotes or double quotes and contains an object or array representation then the object will be evaluated in the current context and returned as is.  \
+**Example:** `x-use:my-directive='{key1: "some value", key2: this.someProperty}'`  \
+The difference with the. expression value `{ ... }` is that the contained variables will be evaluted only once at rendering (reactivity is not supported).
+This syntax is good to pass some configuration object.
+3. Otherwise (if the value is enclosed in quotes or double quotes) the value will be encoded as string literal.  \
+**Example:** `x-use:my-directive="Some value"`

+Specifying values can be usefull to configure the directive or to pass some initial value, or to create a reactive binding etc.

 ## The custom directive function

-The function signature is: **`function(xattrs, config)`** where `xattrs` is an object providing the attributes and the event listeners to be injected on the element, and the `config` object is the configuration object (parsed from JSON).
-The `config` argument is `undefined` if no configuration was passed.
+The function signature is: **`function(xattrs, value)`** where `xattrs` is an object providing the attributes and the event listeners to be injected on the element, and the `value` is the value passed to the directive or `undefined` if no value was passed.

 The function is called before the target DOM is created, in the context of the current **Rendering Context** instance.
 The **Rendering Context** object is internal to Qute and its job is to render components and update the DOM when needed.
 You can use the **Rendering Context object** to register your own update listeners, to retrieve the current **model** (i.e. a `ViewModel` instance or a functional component object) etc.